nhannguyen95/todo-app-with-react-redux/README.md

 The `connect()` methods involves two means to interract with the store:
 - `mapStateToProps`: this function is subscribed to the store, meaning that it will be called when the state changes.
 The container component can READ via this.
 - `mapDispatchToProps`: this function contains the `dispatch` method of the store, allow us to define some callback functions that dispatch actions to the store.
 Thus, the container component can WRITE via this.
+Notice that if this function is not passed to `connect()`, the container component's props will by default receive the `dispatch` function (used to dispatch actions to the store).

 Hopefully everything now makes sense when you read the source of `containers/`.